intervene-EU-H2020/synthetic_data/README.md

 This will store visualisations in the `data/outputs/test/evaluation` directory and print results for quantitative metrics.
 See our manuscript for details about the evaluation workflow.

 Now that you understand the basics, you can read about [how to customise your synthetic datasets](#customising-your-synthetic-datasets).
-You may be also be interested in [how to generate very large datasets](#large-scale-synthetic-data-generation).
+You may also be interested in [how to generate very large datasets](#large-scale-synthetic-data-generation).

 # Customising your synthetic datasets

-You can customize the specifications for synthetic data generation by modifying the `config.yml` file.
+You can customise the specifications for synthetic data generation by modifying the `config.yml` file.

 ## Global parameters